asbjornenge/asbjornenge.github.com/wwc/zero_todo.md

 Get your local postfix relaying to a proper smtp server.
 I followed [this guide](http://www.garron.me/mac/postfix-relay-gmail-mac-os-x-local-smtp.html) for gmail.
 Be sure to also add the following to */etc/postfix/main.cf*.

 	smtp_sasl_security_options = noanonymous
+	smtp_sasl_mechanism_filter = plain // For Yosemite

+*PS!* See the update section at the bottom of this article

 ## $ mail